Azerbaijan–Burkina Faso relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of Burkina Faso in the diplomatic, cultural, socio-economic and other spheres.
 Neither country has a resident ambassador.
 Burkina Faso has a non-resident embassy in Ankara.

 Diplomatic relations

 Diplomatic relations between Azerbaijan and Burkina Faso were established for the first time on May 31, 2004.
 Earlier, on May 28, 2004, the governments of the two countries had signed a protocol on the establishment of diplomatic relations.

 Economic cooperation

-Burkina Faso's main export to Azerbaijan is energy.
+Burkina Faso's main export to Azerbaijan is energy, in which sector there has been bilateral cooperation.

-There is a cooperation in the energy sector.

 According to United Nations statistics, Azerbaijan's exports to Burkina Faso in 2018 amounted to 51,744 US dollars.

 According to United Nations statistics, Burkina Faso's exports to Azerbaijan in 2019 amounted to 3,644 US dollars.

 International cooperation

 Cooperation between Azerbaijan and Burkina Faso in the international arena is carried out within the framework of various organizations, including the Organization of Islamic Cooperation, UNESCO, and the African Union.